MelissaAutumn/remote-speed-test/readme.md

 If it does, you can clear the lock file at `/tmp/speedtest.lock` or restart the docker container if you're using docker.

+If either `bits` value, or `ping` return `-1.0` that means the value couldn't be parsed from the speed test results.

 ### With Docker Compose

 ```bash